KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/23-veil-illusion.md

 **Primary Structural Diagnosis:**
 The **Metaphysical Interface of Permeability and Perceptual Limitation.**
-The Veil is a **Membrane** or **Resonance Filter** moderating awareness between hypostatic layers.
+The Veil is a **Membrane** or **Resonance Filter** moderating awareness, transmission, and perceptual access across hypostatic strata.
-It is not deceit but a **Necessary Attenuation** of Aionic reality, enabling the Sovereign evolution of L₂ (SS / SM: Anthra / Nousa) consciousness.
+It is not deceit but a **Lawful Attenuation** of reality in manifestation, enabling bounded perception, individuation, and differentiated participation within L₂ (SS / SM: Anthra / Nousa).
-Its Natural expression is Maya (the L₄ (DP / DL: Morgis / Sophis) "divine play" of Apparent Order).
-Its Inverse expression is the Web of Obscuration or IL₂ (ISM: Skotos)—a distortion that conceals structural veracity.
+Its natural expression appears in traditions of mediated manifestation, sacred appearance, or cosmic seeming; its inverse expression appears as obscuration, mimicry, or IL₂ (ISM: Skotos)-layer distortion that conceals structural veracity.

 **Core Glyphic Sequence (Natural Veil):**
 `⚫ → ⧉ → ⚙️ → ⟜`